From negotiations to dispute resolution - Enriched with insights from behavioural sciences.

-- Key legal systems and organisations influencing international business law (UK & US Legal Systems, United Nations, Commercial Finance Association etc.)
+- Key legal systems and organisations influencing international business law (UK & US Legal Systems, UNCITRAL, Commercial Finance Association etc.)

 - International Commercial Finance: Cross-border Asset-Based Lending